 College websites advertise generous aid packages.
 What they don't make clear is The Gap — the amount families must actually find through savings, work, or debt after all grant aid is applied.
 For Pocono families earning $30,000-$48,000, this gap can mean the difference between graduating and dropping out.
+Our database makes The Gap impossible to miss.

 Select your family income bracket.
 The database instantly filters schools and calculates your estimated gap at each institution.